Zachtronics: Commercial titles

+Post-Zachtronics

+After the closure of Zachtronics, Barth and others from the company formed Coincidence, which describes itself as a "flexible business framework" that allowed them to produce a variety of creative products such as card games and educational games.
+Coincidence announced Kaizen: A Factory Story in February 2025, a puzzle game similar to those released under Zachtronics, in which players are tasked with assembling machines inspired by the Japanese asset price bubble in the 1980s and 1990s.

 Games developed

 Zachtronics' games have generally been focused around engineering puzzle games, designing machines or the equivalent to take input and make output; these are generally part of the broader class of programming games.
 These games, including SpaceChem, Infinifactory, and Opus Magnum, feature multiple puzzles that are open ended in solution; as long as the player can make the required output, the game considers that puzzle solved and allows the player to access the next puzzle.
 Atop their solution, the player is shown statistics related to their solution which relate to some efficiency - how fast their solution completed the puzzle, how few parts they used, and the like.
 These stats are given with histograms from other players, including their friends via the game's storefront, that have also completed that puzzle.
 This gives a type of competitiveness to the game for players to find ways to optimize their solutions and improve their relative scores.
 Newer games also feature support for user-created puzzles.